 For the member ports in an aggregation group, their basic configuration must be the same.
 The basic configuration includes STP, QoS, VLAN, port attributes, MAC Address Learning mode and other associated settings.
-More details are explained below:
+The further explains are following:

-- If the ports, which are enabled for the 802.1Q VLAN, STP, QoS and Port Configuration (Speed and Flow Control), are in a LAG, their configurations should be the same. - The ports, which are enabled for the half-duplex, Port Security, Port Mirror and MAC Address Filtering, cannot be added to the LAG.
+- If the ports, which are enabled for the 802.1Q VLAN, STP, QoS and Port Configuration (Speed and Duplex, Flow Control), are in a LAG, their configurations should be the same. - The ports, which are enabled for the Port Security, Port Mirror and MAC Address Filtering, can not be added to the LAG.